onera/paradigm/doc/sphinx/source/developer_manual/dev_tools/exch_helper.rst

 Since the exchange helper allows to switch between several MPI primitives, this section briefly recalls the caracteristics of the different modes.
 Please refer to `MPI documentation <https://www.mpi-forum.org/docs/>`_ for more details.

-- **Non-blocking communications** : while blocking communications stops the program until data is fully received, non-blocking communications immediatly return a ``request`` object, allowing the program to continue meanwhile exchange is performed in the background.
-The developer is responsible of checking if the exchange is completed, and eventually to wait for it when the data is actually needed.
+- **Non-blocking communications** : while blocking communications stop the program until data is fully received, non-blocking communications immediatly return a ``request`` object, allowing the program to continue meanwhile exchange is performed in the background.
+The developer is responsible to check if the exchange is completed, and eventually to wait for it when the data is actually needed.
 - **Persistent communications** : this mode allows to reuse the same "commmunication channel" more than once, when the exchanged metadata (target process, datatype, datasize, etc.) remains the same.
-Its typically involves a call to a ``MPI_*_init`` function, that create the "communication channel", and then several calls to the ``MPI_Start`` function which triggers the exchange with current buffer content.
+It typically involves a call to a ``MPI_*_init`` function, that creates the "communication channel", and then several calls to the ``MPI_Start`` function which triggers the exchange with current buffer content.

   .. note:: Persistent communications are always non-blocking

 - **Collective communications** : these communications involve all the processes in the current communicator and must be called collectively by all of them.
-An useful exemple is ``MPI_Alltoall`` where each rank send and receive data from all the other ranks.
+A useful exemple is ``MPI_Alltoall`` where each rank sends and receives data from all the other ranks.
 On the contrary, point to point communication only needs to be called by the sending and receiving processes.